sakha002/docker-tutorials/main/protodb/database_for_protobuf.md

 I was able to see the server in action and run the test client code.

 So I guess got some little win after all this digging.

+#Questions on using the profaneDB

+so far I have been able to send/receive messages with single int or str Key values.

+- what is the way to query for a repeated str (list) as key?
+    - does it mean that the list entirely is Key or each Element is a key?
+    - How you identify that in the Get Request
+    - So many questions around this repeated keys.

+IT IS DONE!
+OFFICIALLY USELESS!